RIDDHIOZA25/rigor/README.md

-# Diligent 🔍
+# RIGOR 🔍

 **AI-Powered M&A Due Diligence Assistant**

-Diligent assists deal teams by extracting structured data from financial documents, performing semantic search across datarooms, and providing AI-generated insights with full citations.
+RIGOR assists deal teams by extracting structured data from financial documents, performing semantic search across datarooms, and providing AI-generated insights with full citations.
 Built for analysts who need fast document review with transparent, verifiable sources.

 > **⚠️ Important:** This tool **assists** analysts—it does **not** replace human judgment or comprehensive due diligence.
 Every answer must be verified against the cited source documents.
 This is an analytical aid, not a decision-making system.